Vinay-Khanagavi/avo/docs/AI_POST_PROCESSING_PLAN.md

   const instructions: string[] = []

   if (options.detectBulletPoints !== false) {
-    instructions.push('- Convert the word "point" (when used to indicate a list item) into bullet points (•)') instructions.push('- Detect when user wants a list and format accordingly') }
+    instructions.push('- Convert word "point" (when used to indicate a list item) into bullet points (•)') instructions.push('- Detect when user wants a list and format accordingly') }